Olive Oil Origin & Single-Origin Heritage

 What "Single Origin" Means

-“Single origin” signals that the olives come from one defined place with shared climate and milling culture.
-It helps preserve a consistent flavor profile and ensures transparent traceability from grove to bottle.
+"Single origin" signals that the olives come from one defined place with shared climate and milling culture.
+It preserves a consistent flavor profile and ensures transparent traceability from grove to bottle.
+The alternative — a blend of oils from multiple countries — is the norm in mass-market production and makes quality verification impossible.

 Traceability

-Know the grove, the harvest window, and the milling date—key data for freshness and quality.
+Know the grove, the harvest window, and the milling date — key data for freshness and quality verification.

 Sense of Place

-Soil, altitude, wind, and cultivar create a recognizable taste identity vintage after vintage.
+Soil, altitude, wind, and cultivar create a recognizable taste identity that repeats harvest after harvest.

 Quality Culture

-Local milling traditions and temperature control protect polyphenols and aroma compounds.
+Local milling traditions and temperature control protect polyphenols and aroma compounds that blended production cannot guarantee.

 Calabria's Blue Zone: Olive Oil & Longevity

-In Molochio, it’s common to meet people in their 90s.
-Researchers and journalists have described how a simple lifestyle and a diet rich in legumes, vegetables, and daily extra virgin olive oil are part of the picture.
-See coverage from National Geographic, The New York Times, and Forbes.
+In Molochio, Southern Italy, it is common to meet people in their 90s and beyond.
+Researchers and journalists have documented how a simple lifestyle and a diet rich in legumes, vegetables, and daily extra virgin olive oil are central to the picture.
+Dr. Valter Longo of USC conducted formal research in the area — his 2014 study in Cell Metabolism drew on the dietary patterns of Molochio residents, and his team returned in 2022 for a clinical trial with approximately 200 enrolled participants.

-For locals, EVOO isn’t a supplement—it’s a way of life passed down through generations.
-That cultural continuity is why we bottle at the source and label clearly: you should know exactly where your oil comes from.
+For locals, EVOO is not a supplement.
+It is a daily ritual passed down through generations.
+That cultural continuity is why we bottle at the source and label clearly — you should know exactly where your oil comes from and when it was harvested.

-Elderly Calabrian couple walking in the village of Molochio, symbolizing longevity in the Blue Zone
+Elderly Calabrian couple walking in the village of Molochio — symbolizing longevity in the Blue Zone of Southern Italy

 From Molochio to the World